Graham Vick, who had been represented by Groves Artists for over forty years, died at the age of 67 in July 2021.

 He was the Artistic Director of Birmingham Opera Company, and worked in the world’s major opera houses with the world’s leading conductors, including Muti, Levine, Haitink, Gergiev, Runnicles, Ozawa and Mehta.

-Director of Productions at Scottish Opera 1984-1987 and Glyndebourne 1994-2000, his many awards include Italy’s “Premio Abbiati” seven times, Spain’s “Premio Campoamor” and Britain’s “South Bank Show Award for Opera” in both 1999 and 2002.
-He is a Chevalier de L’Ordre des Arts et des Lettres, Honorary Professor of Music at the University of Birmingham, and was Visiting Professor of Opera Studies at Oxford University in 2002/3 and 2014/15.
+Director of Productions at Scottish Opera 1984-1987 and Glyndebourne 1994-2000, his many awards included Italy’s “Premio Abbiati” seven times, Spain’s “Premio Campoamor” and Britain’s “South Bank Show Award for Opera” in both 1999 and 2002.
+He was a Chevalier de L’Ordre des Arts et des Lettres, Honorary Professor of Music at the University of Birmingham, and was Visiting Professor of Opera Studies at Oxford University in 2002/3 and 2014/15.
 He was awarded the CBE in the Queen’s Birthday Honours List in June 2009 and Honorary Membership of the Royal Philharmonic Society in 2016.

-Graham Vick’s pioneering work in Birmingham has attracted the attention of people and companies worldwide.
+Graham Vick’s pioneering work in Birmingham the attention of people and companies worldwide.
 Although a small operation, Birmingham Opera Company is now seen to be at the forefront of the modernisation of opera and a pioneer in its development as a 21st century art form.

 Graham Vick was knighted in the 2021 New Year Honours list.